-Commonly known as redwhisker clammyweed or dwarf cleome, this easy annual grows to about 2 feet tall and blooms from midsummer into fall.
+Commonly known as redwhisker clammyweed or dwarf cleome, Polanisia dodecandra grows to about 2 feet tall and blooms from midsummer into fall.
 The white flowers have long, pinkish stamens that give them a whiskery appearance.
 The name “clammy” part of the common name comes from the stickiness of the leaves and stems and “weed” from the fact that it can self-sow freely, but here, at least, it’s never been troublesome.
 U.S. native.
 Full sun.
+Annual.